-The American Academy of Pediatrics has lifted their recommended ban on screen time for children under 2 years of age.
-More importantly, they have researched the effects and recommend guidelines for educational and beneficial screen time.
+The American Academy of Pediatrics has lifted its recommended ban on screen time for children under 2 years of age.
+More importantly, they have researched the effects and recommended guidelines for educational and beneficial screen time.
 “The new guidelines, especially for very young children, shift the focus from WHAT is on the screen to WHO else is in the room” (Kamenetz, 2016).

 The AAP recommends live video-chat, co-viewing, and interactive media use among children and a supervising adult.